Accelerated Riemannian Optimization: Handling Constraints with a Prox to Bound Geometric Penalties: Abstract

 We propose a globally-accelerated, first-order method for the optimization of smooth and (strongly or not) geodesically-convex functions in a wide class of Hadamard manifolds.
 We achieve the same convergence rates as Nesterov's accelerated gradient descent, up to a multiplicative geometric penalty and log factors.
 Crucially, we can enforce our method to stay within a compact set we define.
 Prior fully accelerated works \textit{resort to assuming} that the iterates of their algorithms stay in some pre-specified compact set, except for two previous methods of limited applicability.
 For our manifolds, this solves the open question in \citep{kim2022accelerated} about obtaining global general acceleration without iterates assumptively staying in the feasible set.

-In our solution, we design an accelerated Riemannian inexact proximal point algorithm, and we show that we can use a linearly convergent algorithm for constrained strongly g-convex smooth problems to implement the inexact proximal step for smooth functions.
-This Riemannian result was unknown, even with exact access to the proximal operator.
+In our solution, we design an accelerated Riemannian inexact proximal point algorithm, which is a result that was unknown even with exact access to the proximal operator, and is of independent interest.
+For smooth functions, we show we can implement the prox step inexactly with first-order methods in Riemannian balls of certain diameter that is enough for global accelerated optimization.